 Introduction/Objective The aim of this paper was to verify the biocompatibility of the newly synthesized nanostructured material based on calcium aluminate after implantation into the subcutaneous tissue of rats.

-Methods The study included 18 rats aged 10-11 weeks, divided into two experimental groups (n = 9).
-In all animals, incision took place on the back and two pockets of 15 mm in depth were made, in which sterile polyethylene tubes with test materials [calcium aluminate cement (ALBO-CA), calcium silicate cement with the addition of hydroxyapatite (ALBO-CSHA), and mineral trioxide aggregate (MTA) for the control group) were implanted.
-Six rats of each group were sacrificed in three observational periods (seven, 15, 30 days).
-Pathohistological analysis included inflammation, bleeding, fibrous capsule, and tissue integrity around the implanted material.
+Methods The study included 18 rats aged from 10 to 11 weeks, divided into two experimental groups (n=9).
+In all animals, incision took place on the back and two pockets of 15 mm in depth were made, in which sterile polyethylene tubes with test materials (ALBO-CA, ALBO-CSHA and MTA control group) were implemented.
+Six rats of each group were sacrificed in three observational periods (7, 15, 30 days).
+Patohystological analysis included: inflammation, bleeding, fibrous capsule, and tissue integrity around the implanted material.

-Results After seven days of treatment, ALBO-CA and ALBO-CSHA showed better tissue response compared to MTA, with a statistically significant difference in inflammation intensity (p = 0.2781).
-The difference in vascular congestion and thickness of the fibrous capsule after implantation of ALBO-CA material compared to MTA was also statistically significant (p = 0.5567).
-At the end of the 30-day evaluation period, an identical inflammatory response of connective tissue at the site of implanting ALBO-CA, ALBO-CSHA, and MTA (score of 0.7) was recorded.
-The formation of thick or moderately thick fibrous capsule was found to be the thickest in ALBO-CA (grade 3.7).
+Results After 7 days of threatment, ALBO-CA and ALBO-CSHA showed better tissue response compared to MTA with a statistically significant difference in inflammation intensity (p=0.2781).
+The difference in vascular congestion and thickness of the fibrous capsule after implantation of ALBO-CA material compared to MTA was also statistically significant (p=0.5567).
+At the end of the 30-day evaluation period, an identical inflammatory response of connective tissue at the site of implantation ALBO-CA, ALBO-CSHA and MTA (score 0.7) was recorded.
+The formation of thick or moderately thick fibrous capsule was found to be thickest in ALBO-CA (grade 3.7).
 There were no statistically significant differences between the parameters analyzed after 30 days.

-Conclusion Newly synthesized ALBO-CA showed a satisfactory tissue response and confirmed biocompatibility after implantation in subcutaneous tissue of rats.
+Conclusion Newly-synthesized ALBO-CA showed a satisfactory tissue response and confirmed biocompatibility after implantation in subcutaneous tissue of rats.